rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

 Note that, like the Copeland and the NetFlows ranking rules, the Bachet ranking rule is actually *invariant* under the *codual* transform and the :py:class:`~linearOrdres.BachetRanking` constructor works by default on the corresponding strict outranking digraph (*CoDual=True*).
 The Bachet ranking rule is furthermore, like the Copeland rule, also *Condorcet consistent*, i.e. when the polarised strict outranking digraph models a crisp linear relation, its Bachet ranking result will be consistent with this linear outranking relation.

-Mind however that the sbits based numbering system is a positional numeral system, implying that the Bachet ranking scores, as noticed before, depend essentially on the very ordering of the rows and columns of the outranking digraph's *self.relation* attribute.
+Mind however that the sbits based numbering system is a *positional numeral system*, implying that the Bachet ranking scores, as noticed before, depend essentially on the very ordering of the rows and columns of the outranking digraph's *self.relation* attribute.

 When measuring now the quality of Bachet rankings obtained by operating the Bachet rule on each one of all the potential 24 permutations of the four *self.actions* keys ['a1', 'a2', 'a3', 'a4'], we may observe below in :numref:`BachetPerms` four different levels of correlation: +0.7950 (8), +0.6890 (3), +0.6113(3) and +0.5265 (10) (see :numref:`BachetPerms`).
 The first correlation correspond to eight ['a4', 'a3', 'a2', 'a1'] ranking results, the second to three ['a4', 'a1', 'a3', 'a2'], the third to three ['a4', 'a2', 'a3', 'a1'], and the last to ten ['a4', 'a3', 'a1', 'a2'] ranking results.
 In 8 out of 12 cases, the reversed actions list delivers the highest possible correlation +0.7950 (see Lines 6-7 and 24-25).